Helmholtz-AI-Energy/electric-generation-forecasting/README.md

 **Specification of calculation** Average of all available instantaneous power output values on each market time unit.
 If net power generation output is not known, it shall be estimated.The actual generation of small-scale units might be estimated if no real-time measurement devices exist.

-**Primary owner of the data** Owners of generating units and / or DSOs
+**Primary owner of the data** Owners of generating units and / or distribution system operators (DSOs)
 **Data provider** TSOs or other Data Provider of information depending on local organisation.
 **Aggregation** Locally ( in Data provider)